ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 The setup process is highly dependent on your starting situation.
 The first choice you'd need to make is if you want to use a physical or logical setup.

-The physical setup has the advantage of being an always-online solution.
+The _physical setup_ has the advantage of being an always-online solution.
 This means that DLE manages a live (async replication) copy of the source instance you want to clone.
 The downside of this approach is that you need to be able to change some configuration on your source instance to set up the replication and that you need to be able to create a replicated instance from your source instance.
 For managed PostgreSQL databases provided by cloud providers, for example, this might be an issue.

-Luckily there is a secondary approach available: the logical mode.
+Luckily there is a secondary approach available: the _logical mode_.
 In this mode, an initial clone is created by dumping the original database to the DBLab instance and restoring it locally onto the main clone instance.
 The advantage here is that you don't need additional configuration on the source instance.
 Unfortunately, due to the nature of the point-in-time copy of the dump, it's not possible to have a real live clone available.